What is Seller Fulfilled Prime? Top 6 Advantages of Using Seller Fulfilled Prime (SFP)

 1 and 2-day shipping

-The one and two-day premium shipping service to Prime customers is the standard criterion set by Amazon to be met by all Seller Fulfilled Prime sellers.
+The one and two-day premium shipping service to Prime customers are the standard criterion set by Amazon to be met by all Seller Fulfilled Prime sellers.
 They ship the Prime orders directly to the Prime customers from their warehouse or 3PL.
 In some zip codes, Prime shoppers receive same-day shipping for particular items.
-It is also necessary that the Seller Fulfilled Prime seller uses only Amazon-approved shipping companies and must adhere to Amazon’s set benchmarks.
+It is also necessary that the Prime seller uses only Amazon-approved shipping companies and must adhere to Amazon’s set benchmarks.

 Same-day order processing